 Today’s content marketing is mostly omnichannel – essentially, you need to share each new piece across all channels possible.
 That stays true for videos as well.
 There are several video content distribution channels a creator can consider.
 Let’s do a brief rundown on them.

 - Website.
-The embedding a video on a website might not improve the view counter or the conversion as drastically.
+Embedding a video on a website might not improve the view counter or the conversion as drastically.
 But it will actually improve the website’s ranking and increase the amount of time spent on a page by a single user.
 Apart from putting a video in a slider or as a page block, you can consider creating a dedicated video hub where all the visual content will be stored.

 - Email.
 Sharing videos with your newsletter subscribers is another way to promote it and raise awareness about your YouTube channel or any other video distribution platform account.
-It’s also recommended that you mention a video attachment in a subject line of the message.
+It’s also recommended that you mention a video attachment in the subject line of the message.

 - Social media.
 Social sharing is extremely viral these days.
 Quite often, Facebook and Instagram users watch a video more actively than those who come across it on specialized platforms like YouTube.
 Be sure to share your video via all of your social media accounts.
 As many users play videos with no sound, make sure to add subtitles to improve the viewing experience.